 Signal "keeping in touch".
 Exchange addresses and phone numbers, as useless as they seem to you now.

 Give hints that you will give good reference in the future, if that is possible and with care not to be abused.
 Make to others a small gift of courage; remind that the journey continues.

-Do not accept exit interviews - that is final insult and manipulation - but give exit feedback, good and also hostile criticism - with due care not to have it used against you.
-Do not document facts, just interpretation.
+Do not accept exit interviews - that is final insult and manipulation - but give exit feedback, good and also, if justified, hostile criticism - with due care not to have it used against you.
+Do not volunteer criticism, do not document facts, just interpretation.

-Create some form of ceremony.
-A modest event, symbolic sacrifice offered, is an essential signpost when you end things, a full stop that frees you to go.
+Initiate some form of ceremony.
+A modest event, some symbolic sacrifice offered, is an essential signpost when you end things, a full stop that frees you to go.
 Sit down, eat and drink together, it is a strong symbol.
 Propose a last supper or picnic or toast even when you feel betrayed.
-If you are inspired offer a last word.
+If you are inspired, offer a noticeable last word.
 Some last words last.